2021 The 10th International

 Conference on Informatics, Environment, Energy and

-Engineering Institute, USA, assisted by University of wollongong, Australia, China, Tokai University, Japan, Agriculture
+Engineering Institute, USA, assisted by National University of Ireland Galway, Ireland, University of Wollongong, Australia, Tokai University, Japan, Agriculture

 University, China, Chulalongkorn University, Thailand and